Pairing Good Lobster with the Best Wine

 Red Wine with Lobster

-Surf and Turf dinner by Bryan Weeck
+Surf and Turf Dinner by Bryan Weeck

-Common seafood dishes like spaghetti and clam sauce, octopus, swordfish, tuna steaks and salmon can pair wonderfully with lighter reds.
+Common seafood dishes like spaghetti and clam sauce, octopus, swordfish, tuna steaks, and salmon can pair wonderfully with lighter reds.
 These wines are also great chilled for an al fresco summer clambake.

-Not a Wine Drinker?
+Not a Wine Aficionado?

 You Pick Up the Wine, LobsterAnywhere will Deliver the Lobster!